Life’s Greatest Gifts

 In fourth grade I discovered reading comprehension.
 It was like a whole new world.
 I found myself walking to the library once a week, (which I later found out was 1.8 miles one way), but I didn’t care.
 I was fascinated with reading.
 The movies going on inside my head enticed me to read more.

 When I was seventeen I dreamed of becoming a fashion designer.
 I went to school for it too.
 Half day in high school half day at vocational college.
 I wonder if that program is still there?
 I remember my mother encouraging me to get a career that required a lot of math.
 Nope, I don’t think so, been down that road before.
-“The day you learn to read a pattern is the day I’ll teach you to sew, “she said.
+“The day you learn to read a pattern is the day I’ll teach you to sew,” she said.
 At that moment my mind was made up, Fashion Design.
-I wanted to learn to sew.
-Making clothes from my imagination.
+I wanted to learn to sew and make clothes from my imagination.
 I accomplished one dream, many more to go.

 Of course, somewhere in there I dreamed of becoming a mother.
 I wanted six kids.
 A whole brood of them.
 A large family to love.
 To give them something I felt I didn’t have much of growing up.
-My most proud accomplished dream of all.
+It’s my most proud accomplished dream of all.
 I can’t see life without my babies.
 They are my world.
-Watching them grow into this person I made; rather half made, and obviously I want to take all the credit but can’t.
-Seeing them discover new things, learn from life lessons is rewarding.
+Watching them grow into this person I made– rather half made, and obviously I want to take all the credit, but can’t – brings me complete joy.
+Seeing them discover new things and learn from life lessons, is rewarding.
 Watching this tiny human that grew inside my belly and turn into a walking miracle is mind blowing to me.

 Almost 50 years later what do I have to show for it?
 Memories, lots of memories.
 Whether good or bad.
 The good ones of course are cherished, like the birth of all four of my kids, or the day I married my best friend.
-The bad, or perhaps just hard life experiences and lessons learned.
+The bad, or perhaps just hard life experiences, and lessons learned, fade into a future story or poem, usually.
 Quite frankly, I would not be the person I am today without it.
 Mistakes make us wiser; stronger.
 Mistakes are the building blocks of our foundations core.
 Never stop learning, or listening.
 Occasionally my foundation needs repair, but one thing I know, it’s strong.

 “It’s time to stop and smell the roses,” my grandmother would always say.
 I didn’t really understand what she meant, until now.